priyam-343/ARISTAYA_backend_ecommerce/README.md

 Environment Variables
 Create a .env file in the project root and add the following variables.
-Crucially, replace the ?? placeholders with your actual values.

 PORT=2000